OceanLabPy/OceanLab/README.md

 	export PYTHONPATH

 Sorry for the lack of comments on some functions but I'm working on it and this is unstable yet.
+Until now, the less commented script is the seaplot.py

+WARNING: Be careful with the use of this.
+It can have errors.

 Sao Paulo - SP, march 2015